 It was stolen from them.

-And you you know, Andrew, what brought all this to light was in fact the Democrat Party may have brought down Bernie Madoff with with this October surprise plunging market because even even his robust clients who thought he could do no wrong, who were seeing 10% increases while the market was down 30%.
+And you know, Andrew, what brought all this to light was, in fact, the Democrat Party may have brought down Bernie Madoff with this October surprise plunging market because even his robust clients who thought he could do no wrong, who were seeing 10% increases while the market was down 30%, apparently enough of them got panicked at the same time, and they made requests for redemptions,

-Apparently, enough of them got panicked at the same time, and they they made uh requests for redemptions, meaning they wanted their cash out of these accounts that they thought they had, totaling seven billion, and he didn't have it.
+meaning they wanted their cash out of these accounts that they thought they had, totaling $7 billion, and he didn't have it.

 And he couldn't raise it.

-He was feverishly trying to raise new money from new investors for his scheme from China and from the Middle East to cover that seven billion.
+He was feverishly trying to raise new money from new investors for his scheme from China and from the Middle East to cover that $7 billion.

 He could not get it.

-So it what when there was no cash, that's when he gave it up.
+So when there was no cash, that's when he gave it up.

 The money is somewhere.